• Digital Nomad Resources

 [Palolem – Goa]

 Goa is a small state on the west coast of India.
-It is often referred to as if it is a place.
+It is often referred to as if it’s a town.
 This former Portuguese colony was once one of the happening places on the overland hippy trail in the 1970’s, and ever since then every hippy worth their salt will tell you that it is not what it used to be.

 The previous week in Mumbai every one I had met who has been there was giving me their differing opinions on why this beach is better than that beach.
 In the end I did not decide which beach to go to until I got to Goa.